Resizing a Layout Title Block and Border

 QUESTION

-I have a layout template that I would like to copy using a different page size, but I don't want to have to redraw the entire title block and border, is there an easier method?
+I have a layout template file that I would like to customize the page size for, but I don't want to have to redraw the title block and border.
+Is there a quick or easy method to resize this information?

 ANSWER